vanHeemstraSystems/medium-act-i-book/README.md

 This is an Asciidoc book of Creations's "ACT I".
 It simply takes all their [medium posts](https://medium.com/act-i) and joins them together for ease of reading.
 The intention is to be entirely faithful to the original posts - I've not even fixed the few spelling mistakes - while allowing various output versions to be generated, e.g. HTML, and .mobi for Kindle e-readers.
 It is made available under the same Creative Commons Attribution-ShareAlike-4.0-International licence as the original posts.

 # Downloads
-If you want the PDF, or MOBI versions of this book, click on the "releases" tab above.
+If you want the PDF, or KPF versions of this book, click on the "releases" tab above.

 # Generating the book yourself
 All these generators require you to have installed [asciidoctor](https://asciidoctor.org/docs/user-manual/).
 Then select the command you require to generate the output you desire.